aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

 - Select Enable for my organization to apply the trail to all accounts.
 - Choose the existing S3 bucket used to collect CloudTrail logs
 - Configure KMS encryption for security.
-- Configure CloudWatch Logs if monitoring is required.
+- Configure Amazon CloudWatch Logs if monitoring is required.
 - Under Event type, check Data events.
 Switch to Basic event selector
 - Click S3 and choose either to trail for all bucket or specific S3 buckets.
 - Review and Click Create trail.

 ## Troubleshooting
-1. CloudFormation deployment issues
+1. AWS CloudFormation deployment issues
 - Go to AWS CloudFormation console, and select the Stack that has identified issues.
 - Review the "Events" tab, and click on "View root cause" to identify the specific action that caused the failed deployment.
 - Review the Lambda function's CloudWatch log group events to determine what may have caused the issues.
 Go to "Resources" tab and select the LambdaLogGroup to review the log stream events and to identify the potential root causes.

-2. CloudFormation rollback failure
+2. AWS CloudFormation rollback failure
 - Go to AWS CloudFormation console and select the Stack with the identified issues.
 - Force delete the StackSet and check the box to delete resources.
-- Go to resources and check that all the previously created resources (e.g. IAM Role, Lamdba Function, CloudWatch Log Group) are moved.
+- Go to resources and check that all the previously created resources (e.g. IAM Role, Lamdba Function, Amazon CloudWatch Log Group) are moved.
 Click on each remaining resource, and delete the remaining resource manually.

-3. CloudFormation StackSet deployment failures
+3. AWS CloudFormation StackSet deployment failures
 - After rolling back (deleting) a StackSet, there may be some remaining CloudWatch Log Groups that were not removed.
 Go to the affected account and region to delete remaining CloudWatch Log Groups built by the StackSet before attempting to re-run the StackSet.

 4. Control Tower Backup enrollment failure